wp-plugins/mailchimp-for-wp/readme.txt

 **Fixes**

-- Fix usage of `mc4wp_checkbox()` function
+- Fix fatal error when using `mc4wp_checkbox()` function
-- No more double subscription request when integration with Contact Form 7
+- No more double API request when integrating with Contact Form 7

 **Improvements**

-- Make sure template functions are loaded when they're needed
+- Template functions are now always loaded when needed
-- Show a warning when required fields are missing in the form mark-up
+- A warning will now show when required fields are missing in the form mark-up
+- Required form classes can no longer be accidentally removed
+- Various checkbox integration improvements
+- Various CSS improvements to colored form themes
 - Updated Spanish translations
-- Make sure required form classes can't be removed
-- Various checkbox integration improvements
-- Various improvements to colored form themes

 = 2.0.1 =